Last Updated: November 8, 2022

-To get to the point, the square footage in a typical new home has grown enormously since World War II.
+A key point is that the square footage in a typical new home has grown enormously since World War II.
 The recent round of really big new homes reflect the wish for luxurious master bedroom suites, large closets, "get away" space for the man of the house, extra bathrooms, home theaters or exercise rooms, and a great room adjacent to the kitchen in addition to the formal living room.
-And the desire for three- and four-car garages.
+There's also the desire for three- and four-car garages.

 This demand for a large quantity of very big houses led to new developments, often on the periphery of the urbanized area.
 New subdivisions often aggravate the causes of urban sprawl further by inspiring a similar project from competitors.

 Our unwillingness to put up with the decision-making and trade-offs required for housing renovation to current tastes, coupled with the lack of patience to wait a few months while this rehabilitation occurs, has made new housing feel essential to many families.